Medo-Persian conflict: Vassal status of Persia

-The Persians, likely under King Achaemenes, founded a small state near the Elamite borders.
+The Persians, likely under the mythical king Achaemenes, founded a small state near the Elamite borders.
 His successor, Teispes, expanded the kingdom by conquering Anshan and Fars.
 Teispes seems to have divided the territory of the Persian kingdom between his eldest son, Cyrus I, who was given the land and city of Anshan, and his younger son, Ariaramnes, who received Persis.
 In the second half of the 7th century, both Persian kingdoms would have been subjugated by the Medes, becoming vassals of the Median king.
 It is uncertain whether the Persians truly acknowledged any submission to the Median kings.
 Herodotus and Nicolaus of Damascus consider Persia as a country subject to Media, while Xenophon and Moses of Chorene, on the contrary, seem to consider Persia as entirely independent from Media.
 It is true that Persia continued to be ruled by its own native kings throughout the Median period.
 Persian records imply Persian independence, but national pride could lead to dissimulation in such a case.
 It's possible that there may have been some recognition of Median sovereignty by the Persian kings, although such recognition may not have been much more than a formality and may not have imposed onerous obligations.
 The idea that Persia was a vassal of Media rests on later classical sources and is considered unlikely by some scholars.